puppetlabs-toy-chest/puppetlabs-aws/README.md

 ##### `default_cooldown`
 *Optional* The amount of time, in seconds, after a scaling activity completes before another scaling activity can start.

+##### `health_check_type`
+*Optional* The service to use for the health checks.
+The valid values are `'EC2'` and `'ELB'`.

+##### `health_check_grace_period`
+*Optional* The amount of time, in seconds, that Auto Scaling waits before checking the health status of an EC2 instance that has come into service.
+During this time, any health check failures for the instance are ignored.
+The default is 300.
+This parameter is required if you are adding an ELB health check.

 ##### `region`
 *Required* The region in which to launch the instances.
 For valid values, see [AWS Regions](http://docs.aws.amazon.com/general/latest/gr/rande.html#ec2_region).